-The closest surface water feature in the wider area is the Camac River.
 The most recent reported EPA water quality status of the Camac River (monitoring station below Blackhorse Bridge) is a Q Value of 3 and a rating 'Poor'.
 The Water Framework Directive (WFD) ecological status of the Camac River is characterised as being 'at risk' of not meeting its WFD objectives.
+In addition, the Poddle River (monitoring station 'The Priory' Kimmage Road) is a Q Value of 3 and a rating 'Poor'.